-- 1. Notifying Meridian through the provider portal - a.
-Log in to the provider portal.
-Enter your username, password, and state - b.
+- 1. Notifying Meridian through the secure provider portal - a.
+Log in to the secure provider portal. - b.
 Select "Member" on the left menu - c.
 Enter the Member ID number - d.
 Click "Notify Health Plan" at the bottom of the "Demographics" screen - e.
 Select "Case Management" (middle tab) and fill out the reason for referral - 2.
 Completing the "Provider Referral to Care Coordination & Complex Case Management" and faxing it to Meridian.
 You may also go online to download the form. - a.
 Go to ILmeridian.com and navigate to the Provider Resources page - b.
-Fax the completed form to 833-560-2908
+Fax the completed form to 833-969-3812